-Your healthcare provider will assess whether your medications or even supplements will interfere with conception.
+Your health care provider will assess whether your medications or even supplements will interfere with conception.
 They could offer different ways of managing chronic health conditions during this time in case your medicine could interfere.
-They may also offer safe alternatives (source).
+They may also offer safe alternatives.

 Let’s look at the different types of medications you might be taking and any known pregnancy risks associated with them.

-Taking certain over-the-counter painkillers such as aspirin around conception or early pregnancy is not a good idea.
-Even in your early pregnancy, they may increase the chances of a miscarriage by up to 80 percent (source).
+Taking certain over-the-counter painkillers, such as aspirin, around conception or early pregnancy is not a good idea.
+Even in your early pregnancy, they may increase the chances of a miscarriage by up to 80% (2).

 These findings might need further studies.
 However, according to the current research, it would be wise to avoid any anti-inflammatory painkillers during your conception attempts.

-Acetaminophen, on the other hand, seems to be the safest option for a painkiller.
+Acetaminophen seems to be the safest option for a painkiller.
 It is not anti-inflammatory and does not carry the risk.
-But you should only take it when necessary and for a short time (source).
+But you should only take it when necessary and only for a short time.

 Editor's Note:Caitlin Goodwin, MSN, RN, CNM

-Opioids are used to treat moderate-to-severe pain and they are usually effective.
+Opioids are used to treat moderate-to-severe pain, and they are usually effective.
 However, they are classified as a narcotic, which might cause complications in pregnancy.
-Some of the complications they could cause include congenital heart defects and neural tube defects in your baby (source).
+Some of the complications they could cause include congenital heart defects and neural tube defects in your baby (6).

 2. Antidepressants and Antipsychotics

-According to research, one out of 10 adults in America alone take prescription antidepressants for mental or emotional health (source).
-While these medications may be effective, they may have an impact on your fertility and overall health as a woman.
+According to research, one out of 10 adults in America alone take prescription antidepressants for mental or emotional health (7).
+While these medications may be effective, they may impact your fertility and overall health as a woman.

 It is crucial you understand the impact psychiatric drugs could have on your reproductive system.
 You’ll want to be informed about any healthy alternatives you could take that would not interfere with your conception.